refractionPOINT/lce_doc/docs/lc-net.md

-# LimaCharlie Net: Secure Access Service Edge
+# LimaCharlie Net: Secure Access Service Edge (SASE)

 LimaCharlie Net (lc-net) allows you to secure and monitor network access to your endpoints by providing advanced instrumented VPN access.